cjoana/cjoana.github.io/index.md

 <img title="" src="./images/cjoana.jpeg" alt="" class="floatpic" width="540" height="720">
 <!--  width="360" height="480 -->

-\\
 Welcome to **Cristian Joana**'s homepage.

 \\
-I am a post-doctoral researcher interested in numerical relativity and cosmology.
-I am affiliated the Institute of Theoretical Physics, Chinese Academy of Science (ITP-CAS), located in Beijing.
+I am a theoretical and computational physicist specializing in early Universe cosmology.
+My research interests include inflation, primordial black holes, and gravitational waves from cosmological sources.
+I combine numerical relativity and analytical approaches to explore fundamental questions about the origin and evolution of the Universe.

 \\
-In my work I use numerical tools like numerical relativity simulations to study and test different models and phenomena of the early Universe.
-During my PhD, I focused on the initial conditions problem for cosmic inflation (see [paper](https://arxiv.org/abs/2011.12190) and [post](https://cjoana.github.io/cosmo/preinflation)), as well the process of preheating (see [paper](https://arxiv.org/abs/2202.07604) and [post](https://cjoana.github.io/cosmo/preheating)).
-Currently, my reaserch focuses on searching for observables from (multi-field) inflation, and inprints from the reheating in the form of primordial gravitaitonal waves, as well as the formation of exotic compact objects, including primordial black holes.
-I am a developer of [GRChombo](https://www.grchombo.org), a public, open-source numerical relativity code I frequently use in my works.
+I am currently transitioning to a postdoctoral position at **ICTP-AP in Beijing**.
+Previously, I was a postdoctoral fellow at the *Institute of Theoretical Physics, Chinese Academy of Sciences (ITP-CAS)*.
+I have also been a visiting researcher at *Institute of Science Tokyo* in Ookayama/Tokyo and at the *Universite Libre de Bruxelles (ULB)* in Brussels.

+\\
+I did my PhD at the **Universite Catholique de Louvain (UCLouvain)** and my thesis focused on **numerical relativity approaches to the early Universe**, where I investigated initial conditions for inflation and scenarios involving gravitational collapse, particularly for the formation of primordial black holes.
+You can check out my [blog](https://cjoana.github.io/blogs/) pages where I write summaries of some of my publications.
+From time to time I make some video animation of my simulations, which can be found  youtube [here](https://www.youtube.com/n0ian).

 &nbsp;